Michael Rauh

 Applicants to UBC have access to a variety of funding options, including merit-based (i.e. based on your academic performance) and need-based (i.e. based on your financial situation) opportunities.

-All MD/PhD students receive a studentship award through the MD/PhD Program (annual stipend $27,000, renewable each year for a maximum of 6 years and 4 months).
+All MD/PhD students receive a studentship award through the MD/PhD Program (annual stipend $27,000, renewable each year for a maximum of 6 years).

 All applicants are encouraged to review the awards listing to identify potential opportunities to fund their graduate education.
 The database lists merit-based scholarships and awards and allows for filtering by various criteria, such as domestic vs. international or degree level.